Engineering Your Resume for the 6-Second Scan

 • They read the first bullet point of your most recent role (Middle horizontal bar).

 If your biggest achievement is buried in bullet point #5 of a job you held four years ago, it effectively does not exist.
-The Zero-Fluff Protocol demands that your top 10% of value occupies the top 30% of the page.
+Your top 10% of value needs to occupy the top 30% of the page.

 Rule 1: Kill the “Objective” Statement

 Never write: “Passionate professional looking for a challenging role in…”.
-This is fluff.
-It wastes prime real estate.
+It tells the company what you want, not what you can do for them, wasting prime real estate.

-Replace it with a Executive Summary that acts as your value proposition.
-Use the formula: [Adjective] [Title] with [Number] years driving [Outcome] in [Industry].
+Replace it with an Executive Summary that serves as your direct value proposition.
+If you are an experienced professional, frame it around your track record: [Adjective] [Title] with [Number] years driving [Outcome] in [Industry].
+If you are entry-level or a recent graduate, anchor it to your core competencies and academic projects.

 Rule 2: The Google “X-Y-Z” Formula for Bullet Points